UnconvRS/ThermalDissociation/tcl_scripts/README.md

 ## TCL scripts to run in VMD

-There are two TCL scripts in this directory, and each does a different job
+There are two TCL scripts in this directory.
+The goal of each script is explained below:

+####RenderWithClippingPlanes.tcl

 ### Prerequisites: